tskit-dev/tutorials/docs/wfforward.md

 n, e, s, m = wf3(100,1000,100.0,100.0,500)
 ```

-    CPU times: user 3.2 s, sys: 44.2 ms, total: 3.24 s
+    CPU times: user 2.94 s, sys: 34 ms, total: 2.98 s
-    Wall time: 3.24 s
+    Wall time: 2.98 s

 ### Invariance to the simplification interval

 Let's test the sensitivity to the GC interval.
 We're going to *warn* if difference GC intervals give different results and not assert that they do.
-We'll exlpain why in the technical notes section below.
+We'll explain why in the technical notes section below.

 ```python